 In the most basic sense, unrequited love is love that isn’t reciprocated.
 For example, you may love someone deeply, but this person simply doesn’t love you back.
 There are times when this person isn’t even aware of your strong loving feelings towards him or her, and there are also circumstances in which this person knows exactly how you feel, but doesn’t feel the same way about you.
 Whatever the case may be, unrequited love is a love imbalance in which you may love someone with all of your heart, but you don't receive these feelings in return.

 How Do You Deal With Unrequited Love?

 Unrequited love can be incredibly painful and heart-wrenching.
 You may care so strongly about someone and love him or her so deeply, but you don’t get to have these feelings mirrored back at you.
 It can be challenging to know how to handle this difficult situation and manage these feelings of rejection.
-Fortunately, there are five crucial ways that you can deal with this unfortunate love scenario and move past the pain in a positive way.
+Fortunately, there are five crucial ways that you can deal with this unfortunate love scenario, protect yourself, and move past the pain in a positive way.

 1. Allow Yourself to Feel Your Emotions

 When you’re dealing with the aftermath of unrequited love, you shouldn’t be afraid to embark on what will likely be an emotional roller coaster.
 You’ll have good days and bad days, but the point is that you're allowing yourself to work through your feelings and letting yourself experience these different emotions in order to heal.
 Rather than pushing these emotions down and refusing to confront them, you should accept the reality of the situation so that you can begin the process of moving on for good.